 We believe that we maintain our market leadership position through a strong research and development effort that provides strong product development capability.
 This yields enhanced product characteristics, lower cost of material combinations and new proprietary product formulations.
-We estimate that approximately 13.4% of our sales relate to products developed to customer specifications.
+We estimate that approximately 14.8% of our sales relate to products developed to customer specifications.

 Our Stoughton, Wisconsin facility achieved ISO 9001:2008 status in 1999 and has renewed it annually since then.
+In addition, the facility achieved IATF 16949:2016 status in 2018.
 Our U.K. facility achieved ISO TS 16949 status in 2004 and is approved to the European Council Directive 96/98 EX on Marine Equipment as amended for Module D Production Quality.